Helena-High/school-app/README.md

 - It says something about my branch being behind?
 Type `git pull upstream master`

 If none of these applied ask for help.

+### Setting up Node

+Run `npm install -dd` from the home directory of the project

+## Code Reviewing

+Code reviewing is a good way to pre-emptivally catch errors as well as enforce the style guide.
+On any open pull request feel free to click on a line and made a comment, if you think something should be changed.